000MDK/osmc-matrix-rpi3-stuff/README.md

 using retropie-script from https://github.com/mcobit/retrosmc/

 using netflix-install script from https://github.com/zjoasan/netflix-install-script/

+using Hyperion.NG from https://github.com/hyperion-project/hyperion.ng/

+using VNC-install script from https://github.com/MarkusLange/VNC-Server-install-script-for-OSMC/

 working already, needs some cleanup and testing for release - waiting for a kernel update, because for now CEC is not working in this setup (steamlink needs fkms and modified launcher).